 Apology Monument

-While as I said I have been to Calbayog City a few times, this was the very first instance I was setting foot on their city hall grounds.
+While I said I have been to Calbayog City a number of times, this was the very first time I was setting foot at their city hall grounds, for I had no business being there.

-After the city hall building itself, I walked towards that nearby big and old-looking house.
+After the city hall building itself, I walked towards that nearby big and old-looking house that's similar to a 'bahay-na-bato' of the past.
 And I saw something unique!

-A monument or marker of an apology, if I may call it that.
-It has no faces nor human figures, which is why I tend to think of it as a marker than a monument.
+A monument/marker of an apology, if I may call it that.
+It has no faces nor human figures in and around it, which is why I think of it as a 'marker' than a 'monument'.

-There are some writings, and the message is OMG touching.
-I felt a lump in my throat while reading the message that comes in 3 languages – English, Japanese and Waray-waray.
+There are writings on the lower portion, and the message is OMG touching.
+In fact, I felt a lump in my throat while reading the message that comes in three languages – English, Japanese and Waray-waray.

-It is an apology from the people of Kyoto to the people of Samar for the invasion by the Japanese Imperial Army during World War II.
+It is an apology from the people of Kyoto City to the people of Samar for the invasion by the Japanese Imperial Army during World War II.
+Whoa, this was the first time I saw any such an apology.
+Have you?

-I looked around for someone who might be able to tell me more details about the monument.
+I looked around for someone who might be able to tell me more details about that monument.
 None.
-The few who I asked gave me just a shrug or told me they don't know much.
+The few who I got to ask gave me just a shrug or told me they don't know much of Calbayog's History!

-One even suggested that I go up the Mayor's Office and ask there.
-With a smile, I said no thanks hehehe (who am I anyway to bother the big boss with just a petty question).
+One even suggested that I go up to the Mayor's Office and ask there.
+With a smile, I said no thanks, for who am I anyway to bother the city's 'big boss' with such a petty inquiry.
+And, would they even know?!

 Voila!
-I found a single page that told me some details which I thought was enough so far.
-It is an article on the Kyoto Shimbun (Kyoto Newspaper) describing this thing as a "Monument of Apology and Friendship".
+I found a page that told me some details that I thought was enough so far.
+It's an article on the Kyoto Shimbun (Kyoto Newspaper) describing this thing as a "Monument of Apology and Friendship".

-I stood a while there, reflecting how difficult it must have been to swallow 'pride & dignity' by apologizing as a people.
-Yeah, as a people of Kyoto.
+I stood there a while, reflecting how difficult it must have been for them to swallow pride & dignity by apologizing as a people.
+Yep, collectively as the present citizens (circa 1995) of Kyoto City, in Japan.

 The message?
 Very humbling.
-The English translation seems harsher to my ear than the original Japanese words.
-But I think that's how it is in translation.
-Let me re-write the English version for clarity:
+The English translation is harsher (to my ear) than the original Japanese words.
+But I think that is how it is in translation.
+Let me transribe that English version here for clarity:

 To The People Of Samar